JessicaKMcIntosh/BashTerm/README.md

 Escape codes for setting foreground and background.

-This only uses the old 8 color interface.
+This only uses the old 16 color interface.

+Note: The bright foreground colors are usually the same as the foreground color and the bold attribute.

 **IMPORTANT:**
 The default foreground and background colors are **NOT** always the same as `white` and `black`.